The Pulse of K-Entertainment

 #K-Pop#YG Entertainment#YouTube#BABYMONSTER#SHEESH

-BABYMONSTER’s SHEESH is now the group’s first music video to cross 400 million YouTube views, hitting the mark on April 17 at about 8 a.m.
-KST as confirmed by the live YouTube counter and repeated by The Korea Herald’s report citing YG Entertainment.
-That gives YG Entertainment’s rookie powerhouse a clean new benchmark just as comeback anticipation starts heating up again.
-The Korea Herald added that YG called it the fastest time for a K-pop girl group debut song to reach the milestone, while ChosunBiz likewise framed the achievement as another signal of the group’s global pull ahead of its next release cycle.
+BABYMONSTER's SHEESH is now the group's first music video to cross 400 million YouTube views, hitting the mark on April 17 as confirmed by The Korea Herald's report citing YG Entertainment.
+That gives YG Entertainment's rookie powerhouse a clean new benchmark just as comeback anticipation starts heating up again.
+The Korea Herald added that YG called it the fastest time for a K-pop girl group debut song to reach the milestone, while CHOSUNBIZ framed the achievement as proof that the group's global pull is still compounding ahead of its next release cycle.
 For a team still early in its catalog life, this matters because SHEESH was not just a launch-era spike.
-It kept accumulating views long after the original promo window, which is usually the difference between a hot debut and a video that becomes part of a group’s long-term commercial base.
+It kept accumulating views long after the original promo window, which is usually the difference between a hot debut and a video that becomes part of a group's long-term commercial base.

 BABYMONSTER's SHEESH milestone puts real weight behind the group's early YouTube run

-SHEESH reached 400 million views roughly two years, 16 days, and eight hours after its April 1, 2024 release, according to The Korea Herald’s recap of YG Entertainment’s announcement, and that pace matters because it turns an already strong performer into a long-tail smash.
+SHEESH reached 400 million views roughly two years after its April 1, 2024 release, according to The Korea Herald's recap of YG Entertainment's announcement, and that pace matters because it turns an already strong performer into a long-tail smash.
 YG Entertainment has built entire careers on replay-heavy visual branding, but not every rookie-era video sustains audience attention at this level once the first comeback cycle passes.
-BABYMONSTER’s edge is that the track kept pulling both core fandom and casual algorithm traffic.
-We also cannot separate this milestone from the group’s original seven-member SHEESH debut rollout covered by NextShark, which helped frame the song as a full-team arrival moment rather than a routine single drop.
-When a debut-era video keeps compounding views two years later, that usually means the song has moved beyond fandom duty and into durable platform memory.
+BABYMONSTER's edge is that the track kept pulling both core fandom and casual algorithm traffic.
+We also cannot separate this milestone from the group's original seven-member SHEESH debut rollout covered by NextShark, which helped frame the song as a full-team arrival moment rather than a routine single drop.
+When a debut-era video keeps compounding views this far into the cycle, that usually means the song has moved beyond fandom duty and into durable platform memory.

 BABYMONSTER members posed in a warm-toned formation from the official SHEESH performance video